inlab-geo/espresso/contrib/magnetotelluric_1D/README.md

 ## Examples

-Two examples of inversion of MT data are presented here:
+Three examples of inversion of MT data are presented here:
+- __example01__: inversion of a synthetic 3 layers Earth model using a smoothed regularization.
-- __Synthetic AMT data__: inversions of a synthetic 5 layers Earth model using smoothed and constrained regularizations.
+- __Synthetic AMT data__: inversion of a synthetic 5 layers Earth model using a smoothed regularization.
 - __Field AMT/BBMT data__: inversion of field AMT/BBMT data from the Coompana Province, South Australia.

-## Usage